-Recruiters have access to positions not posted on job boards
+Give you access to positions not posted on job boards

 The best recruiters cast wider nets, with their extensive networks and long-term relationships with their client companies.
 That helps you find career opportunities that might not even be advertised.

-They match your career objectives with their client companies
+Match your career objectives with their client companies

 Recruiters typically have insights into the companies and the openings they’re trying to fill.
 When they talk to you about your qualifications, work history and skill set, and discuss whether they fit with the role and the job description, they can match you with the accounting and finance role that best suits you.

-They help manage the job search process
+Help manage and speed up the job search process

 Not only do recruiters know which companies are looking for new employees; they can help accelerate the hiring process.
 They can help you target your search and schedule interviews with hiring managers.

-They offer career guidance and feedback
+Offer career guidance and feedback

-Recruiters can provide employment advice, interview tips, resume writing suggestions and more.
+Recruiters can provide employment advice, interview tips, resume suggestions and more.
 If you’re not chosen for a position, it’s tough for you to find out why, but recruiters can often give you feedback to help you strategize for your next opportunity.

 Recruiters know the market rates for the jobs you’re looking for.
 They can also give you tips to help you negotiate your salary with your potential employer.

-They can help you reach your career goals
+Help you reach your career goals